CodeTheCity/CTC19/README.md

 A number of people will be working on adding data to the Wiki Data as seen on the [Dashboard](https://outreachdashboard.wmflabs.org/courses/CodeTheCity/CTC19-Data-History-Innovation/home)

 ## Aberdeen Built Ships
-As part of the wiki data effort, the [Aberdeen Built Ships](https://github.com/CodeTheCity/aberdeen-built-ships) scraps info from [Aberdeen Built Ships](http://www.aberdeenships.com/browse.asp) to add data to the wiki data commons.
+As part of the wiki data effort, the [Aberdeen Built Ships](https://github.com/CodeTheCity/aberdeen-built-ships) scraps info from [Aberdeen Built Ships](http://www.aberdeenships.com/browse.asp) database to add data to the wiki data commons.